 RMIT’s online systems

 Students access their online learning resources, including Canvas materials, via the Studies tab in myRMIT.

 - Program and course content (including course guides for enrolled students (‘Part B’)

 - Results and academic history (in Enrolment Online)

 Sessional teaching staff can use IExplore (access required) to access basic student information (email only contact for students) and student lists by course or class.

 Students, study resources and student services

-The Student Charter describes student and RMIT responsibilities.
-If you have questions relating to general student misconduct please refer to the student charter or contact your team leader.
+The Student Conduct Policy and Student Charter describes student and RMIT responsibilities.
+If you have questions relating to general student misconduct please refer to these guidelines or contact your team leader.